One of the biggest debates in the world of strength is where someone should place the bar on their back when squatting.

 Now squat, and perform the same analysis.
 If you draw a straight line down to your feet does the bar still line up with the mid part of the foot?
 This is the position that you want to achieve at the bottom of the squat.

-If you’re in the bottom of the squat, and the bar is in front of the foot, then you might feel like you’re falling forward.
+If you’re at the bottom of the squat, and the bar is in front of the foot, then you might feel like you’re falling forward.
 Conversely, if the bar is behind the foot, then you might feel like you’re falling backward.

 When you’re in the bottom of a squat you want to have the greatest level of stability and control, which is aided by having the bar over the mid-line of the foot.
 When the bar comes out of this groove, you’ll be wasting energy by fighting forces to keep you balanced.